 Sometimes a case manager will go with a consumer to appointments and other services s/he needs.
 Otherwise, it is a good idea for a family member to help in getting services.
 Family members can help the consumer write a list of questions before phoning or meeting with a service provider and can be of enormous help if they go with the consumer to apply for needed services.
 Encourage service providers to write down needed information and instructions for the consumer.
 Encourage the consumer to do the same, and have everyone confirm what is said.

 - Much additional information about how to get a variety of services is available at www.NAMIpaMainLine.org.
 For example, our FAQ provides answers to common questions and our Resources for People with Mental Illness and Their Families provides information about resources in southeastern Pennsylvania, including drop-in centers, social groups, support groups, volunteer opportunities, and behavioral health-care providers.

-- Mental Health Association of Southeastern Pennsylvania (MHASP) – 215-751-1800 – www.mhasp.org provides support to consumers living in the community, e.g. information and referral (x3843), advice on obtaining benefits (x3893), help in advocating to obtain needed services (x3892), and support and education through their Training and Education Center (x3863) which offers problem-solving groups as well as support groups for families and consumers.
+- Mental Health Partnerships – 215-751-1800 – www.mentalhealthpartnerships.org/ provides support to consumers living in the community, e.g. information and referral, advice on obtaining benefits, help in advocating to obtain needed services, and support and education through their Training and Education Center which offers problem-solving groups, support groups for families and consumers, and individual consultations.